+The result?
 In computer renderings, sandpiles collapse into otherworldly, polychromatic blossoms, each color indicating the number of chips remaining on a vertex.
 “When it stabilizes, it has this heterogeneous order,” Levine says.
 “Certain parts of the picture, if you zoom in on them, have a periodic pattern.
 And if you zoom on a different part, you find a different periodic pattern.
 A big strand of my work has been exploring how and why this sandpile is able to do this.”

 For What Is Nature Optimizing?

 The peculiarities don’t stop there.
 For any particular sandpile, the final outcome is the same regardless of the order of topplings.
 Most importantly, sandpiles are what Levine calls lazy.
 He means it as a compliment: “The sandpile is trying to optimize something.
 It’s trying to become stable in as few topplings as possible.”

 “To me, the idea that nature is optimizing something is a recurring theme,” Levine says.
 “It’s a shift in thinking.
 Instead of thinking of systems as just doing something, if you think of them as optimizing something—or you ask what they are optimizing—that’s often a useful framework.”

 He adds, “Sometimes I wonder what is human global society trying to optimize?
 I’m not sure we know the answer to that.
 Many would argue we are not trying to optimize for what we should be trying to optimize.
 That maybe we should be trying to optimize for sustainability or even for existence of humanity a couple hundred years from now.
 As soon as you ask what a system is trying to optimize, if it’s a system you have some control over, you can talk about whether you should try to influence what it’s optimizing.”

 The Natural Long-Range Order of Sand Dunes, and Criticality